Denmark–United States relations: Trump administrations

+In January 2026, Trump stated he would not rule out military force to take Greenland.
+This comment drew reactions immediately.
+Lars Løkke Rasmussen and Vivian Motzfeldt, the Foreign Ministers of Denmark and Greenland respectively, requested a meeting with US Secretary of State Marco Rubio.
+The Danish Prime Minister Mette Frederiksen warned that a US takeover of Greenland would end NATO.
+US allies in Europe released a statement saying, "Greenland belongs to its people.
+It is for Denmark and Greenland, and them only, to decide on matters concerning Denmark and Greenland."
+Hours later, the White House issued its own response.
+Trump called anything but a total takeover of Greenland "unacceptable" ahead of a meeting between the American and Danish foreign ministers.

+On January 23, 2026, Danish Prime Minister Mette Frederiksen visited Greenland to express support for the people and the island's self-governing government, following comments by U.S. President Donald Trump indicating his willingness to annex the territory.
+Trump had previously discussed strengthening security in the Arctic region with NATO Secretary General Mark Rutte.
+Both the Danish and Greenlandic governments have affirmed that the island's sovereignty is indisputable but remain open to discussions on issues such as security and economic development.
+The crisis eased after Trump withdrew threats of force and new tariffs.

+On September 18, 2026, Trump posted on Truth social that the United States and Denmark reached a deal where Denmark is handing the United States control over the security of Greenland.

 Trade

 Denmark's active liberal trade policy in the European Union, Organisation for Economic Co-operation and Development, and World Trade Organization largely coincides with US interests.
 The US is Denmark's largest non-European trade partner with about 5% of Danish merchandise trade.
 Denmark's role in European environmental and agricultural issues and its strategic location at the entrance to the Baltic Sea have made Copenhagen a center for US agencies and the private sector dealing with the Nordic/Baltic region.

 Trade balance

 The following chart shows dollar figures from the US Census Bureau's Trade in Goods page.
 In positive columns, the US exported less than it imported.